SMALL GROUP MINISTRY

 - Share the Gospel through actively being the hands and feet of Christ in the world together.

-New groups will be forming in late fall 2016.
 If you are interested in leading a new group, have ideas about groups that could be formed, or want to be a part of a new group, please contact Rev. Erin Raska or Sue Sklansky.
+Or review our brochure and contact a leader directly.

 To learn more about how you and your family can be more engaged in the life of fpcw, speak with our pastors, our Session leaders, and Sue Sklansky, Director of Congregational Care and Engagement.